Why do hiring managers seek people with high levels of emotional intelligence?

 Research shows that it’s not a lack of technical expertise that leads to turnover, performance issues, stress claims, and morale problems; It’s the way people treat each other at work.
 Selecting an emotionally intelligent workforce addresses this important challenge.
 Each candidate who walks in your door has an EQ skill level that can be observed during interviews.
 Get the added expertise you need to spot these EQ skills in action during the interview before hiring decisions are made.

 Over the years, Emotional Intelligence research provided key findings that offer organizations a competitive advantage in the marketplace if they adjust their hiring practices to screen for emotional intelligence.

-Hiring for EQ offers your organization insight into how to make sure you bring in the right people and block those who will be destructive.
-Hiring for Emotional Intelligence is a one-day follow-up session to Mastering Emotional Intelligence Level 1.
+Hiring for EQ offers insight into ensuring you bring in the right people and block those who will be destructive.

 This 1-day course is facilitated by a TalentSmartEQ certified consultant.
 Contact us for pricing.

 Designed and developed by psychologists Dr. Travis Bradberry & Dr. Jean Greaves from Stanford and UCSD.
 This program is created for all hiring leaders and managers who wish to effectively hire Emotional Intelligent individuals for employment.
 Participants must have completed Mastering EQ Level 1.
 Brochure